api3dao/vitepress-docs/CONTRIBUTING.md

 ### Git Workflow:

-- `live-site` branch: for the current live site [docs.api3.org](https://docs.api3.org)
+- `main` branch: for the current live site [docs.api3.org](https://docs.api3.org)
-- `main` branch: for the staging site.

 [Check this out](https://docs.api3.org/dev/firebase.html#repo-branches) for more info about the branches.